surfsoft/Taskmaster/README.md

 it will then execute according to the information provided.
 Task execution is asynchronous, with the client providing either a callback mechanism or a notification contact (e.g. an email address).

-For security reasons callbacks can only be made to the domain from which the task was received, and notifications can only be sent to pre-registered and verified contacts.

 In the simplest sense a simple task is a description of an HTTP request to be made on the client's behalf and can be synchronous or asynchronous:
 - Synchronous: the response from the remote service is the 'result' of task execution